ClemTheAlien/ClemTheAlien/README.md

      </p>
 </div>

 I am a Senior in high school planning on going to college for Electrical Engineering and Physics (with a concentration in Nuclear and High Particle).
-Currently I am working as a Sys Admin for the All Things Linux Nonprofit (atl.com) and working on an OS.Stay tune for the release of my CitrOS project
+Currently I am working for the All Things Linux Nonprofit (atl.com) and working on an OS.Stay tune for the release of my CitrOS project
 My repos are held on Codeberg (https://codeberg.org/ClemTheAlien), and I use github as a "mirror" of sorts to make my code more accessible. :>

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=ClemTheAlien&show_icons=true&theme=gruvbox)